by Don Laird, NCC, LPC, DCC

 - Some additional perspective.
 Below is the recent annual profit for just one of our region’s largest health insurance providers.
 The number speaks for itself.
 Moving forward, and simply said, we can’t in good conscious agree to accept insurance when the price is too high for clients to afford and quality of care is potentially jeopardized by administrative and other related costs.

 I hope this helps you understand why we do not accept health insurance and why you should check with your provider before assuming therapy and counseling is included under your plan.
 It may be, but it could also be very costly to use in the end.
 Of course these are just a few reasons, and I’m certain I could fill several volumes worth before covering all the grounds for why using insurance is just not always in your best interest.

-At eTalkTherapy we provide professional, HIPPA compliant online therapy that is both affordable and convenient. eTalkTherapy is reasonably priced, and fits easily into most budgets.
-If you want to change your life for the better, the cost of eTalkTherapy is a very small price to pay.
+At eTalkTherapy we provide professional, HIPPA compliant online therapy that is both affordable and convenient.
+We are serious about your mental health needs and we have highly trained, experienced therapists and licensed counselors who are also certified in telehealth. eTalkTherapy is reasonably priced, and fits easily into most budgets.
+If you want to change your life for the better, contact us today.
 We hope to work with you soon.

 In good health,